zsusag/symProb/README.md

 ## Build Instructions (Docker)

-1) Pull the prebuilt Docker image from Dockerhub
+1) Load the prebuilt Docker image.
 ```
-docker pull zsusag/symprob:latest
+docker load -i symprob.tar
 ```

-2) Run it!
+2) Create and run a Docker container using the `symprob` image.
 The `-ti` option will place you in an interactive session.
 If you'd like to mount a directory on your local machine in the Docker container, you can add the `-v path/to-local/directory:/home/symProb/mounted`

 ```
 docker run -ti --name=symprob zsusag/symprob:latest